-January to June 2022
+January to December 2022

 3. Strengthen the coordination and articulation of the Nutrition sector, ensuring the integration of sensitive and specific nutrition activities in key humanitarian sectors, allowing a timely response to emergencies.

-Every 15 days the coordinator of the Nutrition Working Group in Honduras takes tutorials carried out by the GNC to strengthen coordination issues and topics such as infant nutrition, information collection tools such as the GNC tool, specifically for the HNO 2023 process.
-In addition, we collaborated closely with the GNC for the calculation of the PIN of the HNO 2023 process in Honduras.
-Also, an advisor provided support with issues of children's nutrition in emergencies, the updating of the terms of reference, and capacity building for the NUT WG partners.
+The coordinator of the Honduras Nutrition WG has taken tutorials carried out by the GNC to strengthen coordination issues and topics such as infant nutrition, and information collection tools such as the GNC tool, especially for the HNO process.
+In addition, we collaborated closely with the GNC for the calculation of the Nutrition PIN in Honduras.
+Also, an advisor provided support on children's nutrition in emergencies, updating terms of reference, and capacity building for the partners.